needle-mirror/com.unity.ai.planner/Documentation~/ActionDefinition.md

 ![Deleted Object](images/DeletedObject.png)

-### Reward / Cost
+### Rewards

-An action's reward or cost is a numerical value associated with the inherent benefit or penalty associated with taking the action.
-Typically, positive values are referred to as _rewards_ while negative values are referred to as _costs_.
+An action's reward is a numerical value associated with the inherent benefit or penalty associated with taking the action.
 In the context of planning, these values are a representation of "utility" (see: utility theory), which is simply a numeric, unitless representation of preference.
 This characteristic allows the search algorithm to evaluate plans and order them accordingly.
-Specifically, the plans are given a total reward/cost, which is the discounted or undiscounted[^1] sum of the costs/rewards of each individual action over the course of the plan.
+Specifically, the plans are given a total reward, which is the discounted or undiscounted[^1] sum of the rewards of each individual action over the course of the plan.

-Since the agent's goal is to maximize its *cumulative* reward over the course of the plan, it will prefer to select actions with high reward or low cost.
+Since the agent's goal is to maximize its *cumulative* reward over the course of the plan, it will prefer to select actions with high reward.
 This can entail selecting near-term actions with low reward in order to achieve a larger delayed payoff from future actions, which is one of the benefits of sequential decision-making.

-[^1]: Here, discounting refers to the scaling down of the rewards/costs of actions farther along the plan, which effectively considers near-term decisions with more weight than for long-term decisions.
-For information how to set the discount factor, see [PlanDefinition](PlanDefinition.md).
+[^1]: Here, discounting refers to the scaling down of the rewards of actions farther along the plan, which effectively considers near-term decisions with more weight than for long-term decisions.
+For information how to set the discount factor, see [ProblemDefinition](ProblemDefinition.md).